hawk-rt/north-wirral-rt-website/source/_santaRoutes/3-hoylake-2.md

 pill:
 image: hoylake-2.jpg
 date: TBC
-text: This was a new route for us in 2021, and we loved to see all the new faces.
-We are looking forward to coming back in 2022.
+text: A wonderful route through Hoylake taking in Dovedale, Avondale and Ferndale Roads as well as Hoyle Road and Deneshey Road before heading across to Sandringham Avenue.
 ---